bluepixel00/HomeAssistant_Denon_RS232/README.md

 # HomeAssistant_Denon_RS232

-This is a Denon AVR / Receiver Custom Component for Home Assistant.
+This is a Denon AVR / Receiver Custom Component for Home Assistant that allows you to control a receiver through RS232.
 This custom component should support any Denon receiver with a serial port.
-This implementation was based off of the following:
+This implementation was based off of the following integrations:

 https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/media_player/denon.py
 https://github.com/joopert/nad_receiver/blob/master/nad_receiver/__init__.py